HenryLF/zef-components/README.md

 ]
 ```

-There is also this extension : [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).
+There is also this extension: [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).
 That highlights your string if you place a `/*html*/` before.

 ### Patterns

-Here are some patterns that i've found usefull.
+Here are some patterns that I've found useful.

 #### Event Handles

-Declaring many event handle can be very verbose, I would suggest you define a helper method like :
+Declaring many event handles can be very verbose, I would suggest you define a helper method like:

 ```tsx
 const playHandle = (event: string, play: boolean) => ({